rabahghiles/tribe-api/README.md

 # tribe-api
-Api for tribe (a react app for writing cooperative stories)
+An api for tribe (a react app for writing cooperative stories)